HE-LRM: Encrypted Deep Learning Recommendation Models using Fully Homomorphic Encryption: End-to-End Results for DLRM inference

 \textbf{UCI Heart Disease}: We first apply our HE-LRM architecture to the underlying DLRM model trained for the UCI Heart Disease dataset.
 This dataset has 5 dense features and 8 sparse features with sizes $[2, 4, 2, 3, 2, 3, 4, 3 ]$ giving an input ciphertext where 28 slots are needed.
 Given the size of the input, we scale down the DLRM model and use the $x^2$ activation function rather than ReLU.
 Nonetheless, this model achieves a validation accuracy of 85\% and serves as a useful testing framework for our implementation.

-We are able to fit all embedding tables into a single matrix-vector product by using our multi-embedding diagonal packing technique described in Section~\ref{subsec:multi_emb}.
+We are able to fit all embedding tables into a single matrix-vector product by using our multi-embedding diagonal packing technique described in Section~\ref{subsec:multiple_tables}.
 Averaging over three runs, we achieve an end-to-end latency of 24.22 seconds for this model.
-Given our FHE parameter set, this model requires exactly one bootstrap which takes up 75\% of the runtime.
+Given our FHE parameter set, this model requires exactly one bootstrap taking 75\% of the runtime.

-\textbf{Criteo Kaggle}: Figure \ref{fig:latency_criteo} presents our key end-to-end FHE latency results for a single Criteo input across our compressed DLRM configurations averaged over three runs.
+\textbf{Criteo}: Figure \ref{fig:latency_criteo} presents our key end-to-end FHE latency results for a single Criteo input across our compressed DLRM threshold configurations averaged over three runs.
 We highlight two key observations from our results.

 \textit{Observation 1}: All highly compressed models exhibit similar FHE latencies.
-The three most aggressively compressed models ($\approx 10^3\times$ to $10^5\times$ compression ratio) all exhibit similar latencies of approximately 230 seconds for the ReLU based models.
+The three most aggressively compressed models ($\approx 10^3\times$ to $10^5\times$ compression ratio) all exhibit similar latencies around 230 seconds.
 This similarity is due to two factors.
 First, our multi-embedding parallel packing scheme allows us to perform a single-ciphertext linear transformation for two smallest models.
 Both $10^4 \times$ and $10^5 \times$ have 512 non-zero diagonals in the plaintext blocked embedding matrix whereas the $10^3\times$ model has 1024 non-zero diagonals and requires two ciphertexts to hold the one-hot inputs.
-Thus, the embedding lookup takes 3-5 seconds for these three highly compressed models.
+This means our embedding lookup takes only 3-5 seconds for these three highly compressed models.
 Second, apart from the embedding size, the DLRM architecture is the same for all models, meaning that all FHE operations are identical outside of the embedding lookup.
 Indeed, Orion places the bootstrap operations in the same locations for all three networks.

-On the other hand, the larger models ($10^2\times$ and $10^1\times$) require many ciphertexts to store all one-hot coded tokens.
-Table~\ref{tab:compression-ratio} shows the total number of slots required by these models: the $10^2\times$ and $10^1\times$ compressed models require 18 and 85 ciphertexts to hold all one-hot encoded inputs, respectively.
+On the other hand, the larger models ($10^2\times$ and $10\times$) require many ciphertexts to store all one-hot coded tokens.
+Table \ref{tab:compression-ratio} shows the total number of slots required by these models: $10^2\times$ and $10\times$ require 18 and 85 ciphertexts to hold all one-hot encoded inputs respectively.
 This inflates the matrix-vector product latency; for example the largest model takes 213.9 seconds to perform the embedding lookup.